hindu-comm/mail_stream_advaita-l/2013/12/Desire_Jnana_and_Mok/61__shrImallalitAlAlitaH.md

 > against Krishna's teachings in the Gita.
 >

-​Actually, the way others are explaining kR^iShna, is not logical. so we were explaining other way.
+Actually, the way others are explaining kR^iShna, is not logical. so we were explaining other way.
 We support logic more that kR^iShNa !!
 Illogical kR^iShNa may be useful for believers, but for those who have some thinking power can't be influenced